Secret caves and a heart-shaped island

 Hiking, skiing, and cycling

 You can follow a trail to the peak of Mt.
-Shakotan and climb up Cape Kamui in the summer.
+Shakotan and hike Cape Kamui from spring to fall.
 Cycling is a possibility here as well.
 In winter, you might want to consider some backcountry skiing on Mt.
 Shakotan.

 Delicacies from the local seas

 Shakotan is famous for seafood and in particular supplies some of the finest of one of Japan's favorite ocean delicacies, sea urchin.
-Try sea urchin on rice, called uni-don, from June to August, and spear squid or yariika and cherry salmon or sakuramasu during the fall.
+Try sea urchin on rice, called uni-don, from June to August, and cherry salmon (sakuramasu) during spring, and spear squid (yariika) in fall.
 You can catch your own dinner or a few fish for fun at Bikuni Fishing Port.